Best guitarists of all time: The ten most influential in rock and blues.

 British guitarist, composer and producer born in 1944.
-He’s considered one of the most versatile and influential famous guitarists of all time.
-It is clear from his life that he always wanted to form his own band because he hated playing for others.
+He's considered one of the most versatile and influential famous guitarists of all time.
+It is clear from his biography that he always wanted to form his own band, because he hated playing for others.

-Jeff Beck is one of those guitarists who plays almost any style of music and his technical mastery is impressive.
-He’s considered a living role model who inspired musicians such as Van Halen and Satriani.
+Jeff Beck is one of those guitarists who can play almost any style of music, and his technical mastery is impressive.
+He's considered a living role model who inspired musicians such as Van Halen and Satriani.

 His style and historical contribution to the Wah Wah effect are a legacy that continues to be a reference for progressive rock bands.
 For these reasons, he's one of the greatest guitar players of all time.